-SD-cards, specially microSD cards, are very popular sine they can store a lot of information on a very small thing which can be read by most devices such as phones, tablets, notebooks and desktop PCs with a $2 card reader.
-This makes selling fake cards that are reprogrammed to look larger than their actually are.
+SD-cards, especially microSD cards, are very popular since they can store a lot of information in a very small package.
+They can be used by popular types of devices such as phones, tablets, notebooks and desktop PCs with a card reader.
+This makes selling fake cards that are reprogrammed to look larger than they actually are potentially very profitable.

-SD cards are becoming rather cheap, specially the smaller-sized ones, but there is still big a price difference between a 4GB card and a 64GB card.
-This makes it profitable to reprogram a 4 or 8 GB card to say it is a 64 GB card when it in fact is not.
-Such fake cards are found in both some regular stores and webshops and they are specially common on e-pray (pray that you get something remotely resembling what you actually ordered).
+SD cards are becoming rather cheap, especially the smaller-sized ones, but there is still a significant price difference between a 4GB card and a 64GB card.
+This makes it profitable to reprogram a 4 or 8 GB card to look like it's a 64 GB card when it is in fact not.
+Such fake cards are potentially found in both regular stores and web-stores, and they are especially common on e-pray (pray that you get something remotely resembling what you actually ordered).
 Getting a fake card seems to be more common than not on E-Bay.

 f3 is a great tool for testing if your SD card is a fake or not.
 It comes with two handy command-line tools:

 f3write /run/media/your/disk/ and wait hours.
 Unmount the filesystem and eject the card and wait 2 minutes when it's done then plug it back in.
 Now mount the filesystem and run

 f3read /run/media/you/disk/ and it will test if the files that were written are read back correctly or not.

 If the card is fake then f3read's output will look something like this: